HEMARIS AKSANA (Le Cerf, 1923)

 DISTRIBUTION

-Known only from the Middle and High Atlas Mountains of Morocco (Rungs, 1981), but may be more widespread in these mountains.
+Known from the Middle and High Atlas Mountains of Morocco (Rungs, 1981), but may be more widespread in these mountains.
 Ifrane is a well known locality (Prins, Kok & Turelinckx, 1984), as is Azrou (Le Cerf, 1923).
+There is also a single 2024 photographic record from Algeria (Hamid Mezaguer, pers. comm.
+2024).

 Extra-limital range.
 None.